frederic-perez/AmE-dictionary/data/dictionary.md

 __contended__ _adj_ Happy and satisfied with your life. _He was happy and contended._
 __content__ _adj_ :four::hammer:
 __contention__ _n_ :nine::m: /kənˈtɛn ʃən/ Heated disagreement. _Braintree and Dover are in contention for promotion from the National League._ _A contention disputed by independent experts._ :es: contienda
-__contentious__ _adj_ :nine: A contentious issue is one that people are likely to argue about, and a contentious person is someone who likes to argue or fight. _Syn_ combative, disputatious, litigious _The captain felt like he was constantly mediating disputes between his contentious crew members._
+__contentious__ _adj_ :nine::m: A contentious issue is one that people are likely to argue about, and a contentious person is someone who likes to argue or fight. _Syn_ combative, disputatious, litigious _The captain felt like he was constantly mediating disputes between his contentious crew members._
 __contentment__ _n_
 __contestation__ _n_ Controversy, debate.
 __contested shot__ _n_ (vs uncontested shot)